MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/resources/dynamics_extension.md

 The response has no content; the response code is 204.

-The extension resource type offers a bound action called `uninstallAndDeleteExtensionData` which uninstalls and deletes extension data the corresponding extension batch.
+The extension resource type offers a bound action called `uninstallAndDeleteExtensionData` which uninstall and delete extension datas the corresponding extension batch.
 This is illustrated in the following example:
 `UNINSTALLANDDELETEEXTENSIONDATA https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/extensions({id})/Microsoft.NAV.uninstallAndDeleteExtensionData`